Inflectra/spira-documentation/docs/Spira-User-Manual/Functionality-Overview.md

 Each product lives inside a specific **program**.
 One program can have many products.
 Programs are where you group similar areas of work, outputs, or processes together.
 A program is more than a folder to store things.
 Programs give you insights into what is happening across all the products inside of it.
 Programs can also be used to track and manage higher-level goals than the ones in products.

-<span class="pill">SpiraPlan</span> Programs live inside a **portfolio**.
+Programs live inside a **portfolio**.
 Portfolios can have many programs, and are another way to store and organize your work, and see insights about a collection of programs.
+    {: .edition-spiraplan}

 You can have as many products, programs, and portfolios as you need or want.
 Below is an example diagram showing how these different workspace related to each other.